Museums of Paris

 Musée Rodin : Le Penseur

 The 3-hectare garden is one of the most popular parts of the museum.
-Here, visitors will find some of the artist’s most famous sculptures such as The Gates of Hell, Balzac, The Thinker and Bourgeois de Calais, all surrounded by a charming landscape.
-In spring, the park is especially beautiful and many Parisians and tourists buy the admission ticket just to see the Sculpture Garden without visiting the mansion.
-Inside the Hotel Biron visitors will find more of the sculptor’s work such as the emblematic marble sculptor of The Kiss.
-Visitors will also have to the chance to see other artist’s work, since one of the halls of the museum is dedicated to Camille Claudel’s work, the artist’s lover, student and collaborator.
+Here, visitors will find some of the artist’s most famous sculptures, such as The Gates of Hell, Balzac, The Thinker, and Bourgeois de Calais, all surrounded by a charming landscape.
+The park is lovely in spring, and many Parisians and tourists buy admission tickets to see the Sculpture Garden without visiting the mansion.
+Visitors will find more of the sculptors’ work inside the Biron Hotel, such as the emblematic marble sculptor of The Kiss.
+Visitors will also have the chance to see other artist’s work since one of the halls of the museum is dedicated to Camille Claudel’s work, the artist’s lover, student, and collaborator.

 GDPR